Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Experiment

 \begin{enumerate}[leftmargin=0.2in, itemsep=-1pt, topsep=-1pt, partopsep=-1pt] \item[-] \textbf{RY-2mm}: Round peg with cylinder handle, and 2mm clearance round hole. \item[-] \textbf{RU-2mm}: Round peg with cubic handle, and 2mm clearance round hole. \item[-] \textbf{SQ-2mm}: Square peg with cubic handle, and 2mm clearance square hole. \item[-] \textbf{SQ-1mm}: Square peg with cubic handle, and 1mm clearance square hole. \item[-] \textbf{SX-2mm}: Square peg with cubic handle, and 2mm clearance groove along the x-axis.
 In addition, the hole pose is also blind to the robot. \item[-] \textbf{SY-2mm}: Square peg with cubic handle, and 2mm clearance groove along the y-axis.
 In addition, the hole pose is also blind to the robot. \end{enumerate}

+For each task, the robot does not know the pose of the peg, and the peg is randomly placed between its fingers during initialization.
+Consequently, the robot is required to infer contact between the peg and the hole base via tactile inputs.
+In our experiment, the robot hand is initialized such that the bottom of the peg is located within $[-1.5cm, 1.5cm] \times [1.5cm, 1.5cm] \times [0.5cm, 2cm]$ (XYZ) of the center of the hole.
+Please refer to the appendix for task details.

-\textbf{Hardware.} We custom 3d-printed fingers to attach sensors to the Franka Research 3 Gripper (\Figref{fig:task_illustration}).
-We place Realsense L515 in front of the scene to capture object poses, which are labelled with Aruco markers.
+\textbf{Hardware.} We 3d-printed custom fingers to attach sensors to the Franka Research 3 Gripper (\Figref{fig:task_illustration}).
+We place Realsense L515 in front of the scene to capture object poses, which are labeled with Aruco markers.
 All poses are computed relative to the robot base frame with camera calibration.
-Noticing that peg poses are not available to the robot and base poses in SX-2mm and SY-2mm are also not available.
+Notice that in addition to peg poses, base poses in SX-2mm and SY-2mm are also not available to the robot.
 Here, we put markers for tracking and task initialization.
-We use Deoxys \cite{zhu2022viola} to run the RL policy with Operation Space Controller (OSC) on the real robot.
+We use Deoxys \cite{zhu2022viola} to run the RL policy with an Operation Space Controller (OSC) at 20Hz on a real robot.

-\textbf{RL Policy.} For all policies, the input includes relative pose from robot fingertip to the hole base $p_t$ (zeros for SX-2mm, SY-2mm tasks).
+\textbf{RL Policy.} For all policies, the input includes the relative pose from the robot fingertip to the hole base $p_t$ (zeros for SX-2mm, SY-2mm tasks).
 For \method~ and baselines (\Secref{sec:comparative_eval}) with tactile inputs, we use a history of $k$ tactile readings, where $k$ is a hyperparameter for each method.
 In \method~, the tactile input $o_t$ is a $6k \times 6 \times 5$ ($C \times H \times W$) tensor.
 The policy network first encodes the tactile reading with a CNN to a 128-dim latent vector $t_t = T(o_t)$ and encodes $h_t = E(p_t)$ to a 128-dim vector.
 Then, we feed them into a 2-layer MLP action head $a_t = \pi(E(p_t), T(o_t))$.
 Here, we use asymmetric SAC \cite{haarnoja2018sac} to train the RL policy in Robosuite \cite{zhu2020robosuite}, implemented based on StableBaseline3 \cite{stablebaseline3}.
-The critic network takes ground truth pose of objects and fingertip poses as input, but without tactile readings.
-For all tasks, the reward is the sum of reaching reward, engagement reward, and success bonus, which is similar to \cite{tang2023industreal}.
+The critic network takes ground truth pose of objects and fingertip poses as input without tactile readings.
+For all tasks, the reward is the sum of the reaching reward, engagement reward, and success bonus, which is similar to \cite{tang2023industreal}.
 Please refer to the appendix for RL training details.